 ● Adding acoustic levels of sound sources

-Addition of SPLSum of levels voltage , sound, and noise)
+Addition of SPLSum of levelsvoltage , sound, and noise

 that means having no correlative relationship.
 Sometimes we say

-uncorrelated when we mean non-coherent.
+uncorrelated when we mean incoherent.

 electric or acoustic sources when the level of each source is known in decibels (dB).